 Valmar Lacroma Hotel

 EFCLIN will offer special congress rates.
-Please don’t book until EFCLIN booking platform will be open.
+Please note that confirmation of hotel venue is subject to contract don’t book until EFCLIN booking platform will be open.

 Air & Rail: Dubrovnik Airport (IATA: DBV, ICAO: LDDU), also referred to as Čilipi Airport is the international airport of Dubrovnik.
 The airport is located approximately 15.5 km (9.5 mi) from Dubrovnik city centre.
 It was the third busiest airport in Croatia in 2016 after Zagreb Airport and Split Airport in terms of passenger throughput and has the country’s longest runway.
 The airport is a major destination for leisure flights during the European summer holiday season.